spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/spinalcord-smoothing.rst

    - ``straight_ref.nii.gz`` : The straightened input image produced by the intermediate straightening step.
 Can be re-used by other SCT functions that need a straight reference space.
    - ``straightening.cache`` : SCT functions that require straightening will check for this file.
 If it is present in the working directory, ``straight_ref.nii.gz`` and the two warping fields will be re-used, saving processing time.

-After smoothing, the apparent noise is reduced, while the cord edges are preserved, allowing a more reliable segmentation on a second pass.
+After smoothing, the apparent noise is reduced, while the cord edges are preserved.
+This may allow for the spinal cord to be segmented in cases where segmentation tools initially produce poor results.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/spinalcord-smoothing/io-sct_smooth_spinalcord.png
    :align: center

+However, you should always inspect the output and perform manual correction as necessary.
+This is especially critical when performing quantitative analyses (i.e. CSA calculation) across multiple subjects.
+If you perform smoothing on only some images in the dataset, you may introduce bias via over/under-segmenting that subset of images relative to the rest.

-You can compare the quality of the segmentation produced on the smoothed image by running the following commands:
+You can always compare the quality of the segmentation produced on the smoothed image by running the following commands:

 .. code:: sh